-A number of project based vouchers, or similar assistance, will be made available to new construction and rehabilitation projects funded by the Alternative Models for Permanent Affordable Housing Program, to assist in meeting the new construction portfolio level goal of at least 10% of the program units (on a two-year period basis) will serve special needs populations, including the homeless, mental & physical disabled, domestic violence survivors, transitional age youth, and reunification families.
+A number of project-based vouchers, or similar assistance, will be made available to new construction or major adaptive reuse projects funded by the Alternative Models for Permanent Affordable Housing Program, to assist in meeting the new construction portfolio level goal of at least 10% of the program units (on a two-year period basis) serving special needs populations, including people experiencing homelessness, people with mental &/or physical disabilities, domestic violence survivors, transitional age youth, and reunification families.
+Vouchers shall be awarded for a 20-year period.